mumincelal/react-building-blocks/README.md

 - ⚡ **Lightweight** – No dependencies, just plain React.
 - 🔁 **Reusable** – Common UI logic patterns like conditional rendering, toggles, and guards.
 - 💡 **Declarative** – Keeps your JSX expressive and maintainable.
+- ❤️ **Zero Installation** – No setup required, just import and use.

 ---